True transactional prices and timely intelligence across the petrochemical spectrum

 Pipe is the largest downstream segment for PVC, and therefore exerts the biggest influence on PVC resin pricing.
 Tracking the movement of pipe prices is vital to understanding the PVC resin market.
 Downstream markets like housing and construction in turn drive PVC and siding demand.
 However, tracking PVC markets is challenging because typical reports are not only expensive and/or infrequent; they set prices based on suspect methodology unrelated to actual market transactions.

-Our PVC and Pipe Report gives you a complete, independent and cost-effective briefing on the PRC market every Friday, and is the only source for accurate pricing on finished PVC pipe: municipal, conduit and plumbing.
+Our PVC and Pipe Report gives you a complete, independent and cost-effective briefing on the PVC market every Friday, and is the only source for accurate pricing on finished PVC pipe: municipal, conduit and plumbing.
 We also provide a weekly chart of the downstream housing market.
 We report North American PVC price assessments weekly based on actual transactions, including Pipe Grade, GP grade and Export.